 He can't recall the cost.
 "It wasn't a terrible big amount or I wouldn't have bought it," he said.

 "I sure enjoyed it.
 It had the sound and the smell of the fire trucks that I remember riding in when I was a little kid.
 You weren't supposed to ride around on the truck, but I'd sit on top of the fire hoses and they'd cover me up with a tarp, because I loved to ride in those things," Owen recalled.

 "I kept it running for several years and I would take kids around on it," he said.
 "Then I let it set up too long in the yard and it got run down."

 Owen said he'd been thinking about donating it when Pell City mailed him a notice to get the truck running or get it out of his yard.

 "That was the kick in the pants I needed," Owen said.

 A flatbed hauled the truck to a warehouse a few blocks from the museum — its current restoration headquarters.

 Work began in January.
-Nearly every piece will be unbolted, inspected and repaired if necessary.
-Then every piece will be cleaned, repainted and put in working order.
-The seats’ vinyl covers are in great shape but the springs partly filled with what probably were mouse nests.
-They lean against the front of an aircraft tractor.
+Nearly every piece will be unbolted, inspected, repaired if necessary, cleaned, repainted and put in working order.
+The seats, their vinyl covers in great shape but the springs partly filled with what probably were mouse nests, lean against the front of an aircraft tractor.

 Large parts are shelved or — like the fenders and pieces of the hood — piled on the warehouse floor; smaller ones are in labeled Zip-Loc bags.
 The engine is still on the chassis, but was replaced at some point with a model other than the original, so the museum is looking for the right model.
 It's a lot of work, but worth it.